Qix-/node-man-api/README.md

 Starts a new indented paragraph with an optional starting "tag".

 - `n`: the number of columns to indent
-- `tag`: if specified, starts preceds the paragraph with a tag (or textual "icon") in the margin.
+- `tag`: if specified, starts preceeds the paragraph with a tag (or textual "icon") in the margin.

 ```javascript